XadillaX/dpdd/README.md

-# dpdd

-Dynamic Domain for DNSPod.
+# Dynamic Domain for DNSPod

 ## Installation